puppetlabs/puppetlabs-pe_quick_data/README.md

 ### Parameters for use with the plan

-    output_dir - specifies the directory to collect the data to be retrieved.
+    output_dir - specifies the directory where the pe_quick_data directory will be created to collect the all data to be retrieved.
     This uses tar and gzip to zip the data into a file and will be left in the output_dir.
-    The default directory is /var/tmp/pe_quick_data.
+    The default directory is /var/tmp/ and a tar.gz file is placed within pe_quick_data directory in the default directory.

 ### Required Parameters